Gov. Holcomb discusses: Televised briefings, mask mandate and Stage 5

 Mask Mandate

-The current mask mandate is set to expire on Saturday after months of Hoosier’s being required to wear masks when in pubic.
+The current mask mandate is set to expire on Saturday after months of Hoosier’s being required to wear masks when in public.

 When speaking about the actions, the Governor stressed that he knows that masking up works to help slow the spread, to “literally save lives,” and livelihoods to keep the economy open.
 Not only is the Governor considering going back to the weekly briefings he is also considering extending the mask mandate.